Born to Die: Promotion

-To promote Born to Die, Del Rey embarked on the Born to Die Tour from November 4, 2011 to September 25, 2012.
+To promote Born to Die, Del Rey embarked on the Born to Die Tour from November 4, 2011, to September 25, 2012.
 Mainly consisting of concerts in Europe, the tour also visited North America and Australia.

 "Video Games" was featured for the first time on The CW's Ringer on September 28, 2011, during a pivotal scene, propelling Del Rey into the mainstream.
 Del Rey also promoted the album with performances in a number of live appearances, including for MTV Push, and at the Bowery Ballroom, where, according to Eliot Glazer of New York, "the polarizing indie hipstress brought her 'gangsta Nancy Sinatra' swag".
 Matthew Perpetua of Rolling Stone commented that, despite Del Rey's nervousness and anxiety while performing live, she "sang with considerable confidence, though her transitions from husky, come-hither sexuality to bratty, girlish petulance could be rather jarring".
 Del Rey also performed "Video Games" on Dutch television program De Wereld Draait Door, on British music television show Later... with Jools Holland, and on a show at Chateau Marmont in Los Angeles, California.

 She gave several interviews to newspapers and online magazines such as The Quietus, The Observer, and Pitchfork, while creating her own music videos for several tracks such as "Blue Jeans" and "Off to the Races".
 On January 14, 2012, Del Rey appeared on Saturday Night Live to perform "Blue Jeans" and "Video Games".
 Her performance soon came under scrutiny, and was criticized by NBC anchor Brian Williams, who called it "the worst in SNL history".
-Hosts Andy Samberg and Daniel Radcliffe came to her defense, with the latter stating that the criticism towards her was less about the performance and more about "her past and her family".
+SNL cast member Andy Samberg and the host of that week's episode, Daniel Radcliffe, came to her defense, with the latter stating that the criticism towards her was less about the performance and more about "her past and her family".
 Ringer played another Del Rey song, "Blue Jeans", on February 14, 2012, during the last scene of episode 13.